Guide to Year Shingle Differences

 What Are Shingles and Their Purpose?

-Shingles have been a staple in roofing for centuries, evolving from simple wooden shakes to the advanced materials we see in use today.
-Historically, shingles were made from wood, slate, or clay, offering a combination of durability and aesthetic appeal.
+Shingles have been a staple in roof construction for centuries, evolving from simple wood shingles to the advanced asphalt shingles we see today.
+Historically, shingles were made from wood, slate, or clay—materials valued for both durability and aesthetics.

-Modern shingles are designed to be durable, resistant to extreme weather conditions, and available in a variety of styles and colors to suit any architectural design.
+Modern asphalt shingle roof systems are designed to be durable, resistant to extreme weather, and available in a variety of styles and colors to suit any home.

 The Role of Shingles in Home Protection

-At their core, shingles serve as the protective layer that shields your home from the elements.
+At their core, shingles are designed to shield your home from the elements.
 They prevent water infiltration, protect against wind damage, and reduce the impact of UV rays.
-Without shingles, your home’s structure would be vulnerable to water damage, mold growth, and structural decay.
+Without them, your home’s roofing system would be vulnerable to water damage, mold, and decay.

 Common Lifespan Shingle Categories